f5devcentral/f5-agility-labs-automation/docs/class10/AS3/00-Backup-Restore-Role_as3.rst

    **Ansible Host:**

-   - Within a terminal window run `ls /tmp/f5/Use-Case-00-backup.ucs` to verify the backup file exists, this is also assuming that the variables file was not changed.
+   - Within a terminal window run `ls /f5/code-output/` to verify the backup file exists
+   - This file will be named based on the inventory-hostname-Year-Month-Day-Hour-Minute-Second.ucs `e.g. f5-2024-12-13-03-27-51.ucs`.
+   - This method was used to ensure date/timestamps of backups on files and prevents overwriting of other backups.

    **F5 BIG-IP**